 Access and Privacy Policies

-While the NCTR will make the Residential School records as widely accessible as possible, it will also strictly adhere to privacy laws and to cultural access protocols.
+The NCTR will make the Residential School records as widely accessible as possible.
+We will also comply with applicable privacy laws and seek to balance these requirements with community practices of social knowledge and memory.

 - More information on the Access and Privacy Office at the University of Manitoba